Home

 During World War II, when he filled out another draft registration card, John wrote that he and Goldie made their home at 44 Alliquippa in Monessen, Westmoreland County, with John continuing to labor for the P&LE.
 Anxiety followed by heartache rocked the family in 1942 when their son Jack, serving in the South Pacific during World War II, was captured and died as a Japanese prisoner while on the infamous Bataan Death March.

-Finally, in September 1946, when John was granted a divorce, having cited "cruel treatment."
+Finally, in September 1946, John was granted a divorce, having cited "cruel treatment."
 The news was covered in the Connellsville Daily Courier and Uniontown Morning Herald.
 At the time of the divorce, John was yardmaster for the P&LE at Newell.
+In all, he worked for the P&LE for four decades.

 Circa 1949-1953, they made their home in Westmoreland County, PA, and in 1960-1970 in Confluence, Somerset County.